realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 This framework is grounded in a combinatorial argument: modeling requires enumerating and partitioning empirical structure, and the space of possible partitions grows explosively.
 Multiple inequivalent models can therefore match the same finite dataset.
 Permeability becomes not merely a philosophical recommendation but a structural necessity.

 Interactional Epistemics shifts epistemology from the pursuit of closed, final truths to the mapping of open, interacting localities.
-It offers a criterion for distinguishing strategically bounded models from dogmatically closed ones, and reframes scientific progress as adaptive compression under constraint.
+It offers a criterion for distinguishing strategically bounded models from dogmatically closed ones and reframes scientific progress as adaptive compression under constraint.

 ---

 ## 1. Introduction

-Scientific models simplify aspects of reality for the purposes of analysis.
+Scientific models simplify aspects of reality for analysis.
 They isolate variables, ignore interactions, and operate under idealized assumptions.
 Such simplifications are indispensable: without them, calculation and prediction would be intractable.

-A recurring epistemic error occurs when these practical simplifications are treated as ontological conclusions.
+A recurring epistemic error occurs when practical simplifications are treated as ontological conclusions.
 Operational closure—introduced for tractability—becomes mistaken for isolation in reality.

-Historically, models have often been defended despite accumulating anomalies:
+Historically, models have been defended despite accumulating anomalies:

 - Economic models that bracket ecological constraints
 - Classical mechanics applied beyond its relativistic domain